 Figure Out Eligibility

-Before you fill out an application, you need to figure out whether you are eligible for welfare in South Carolina.
-The state requires that you be a South Carolina resident as well as a national citizen, legal alien or permanent resident of the United States.
-As of the date of publication, household income for a family of four may not exceed $23,850, according to the U.S. Department of Health and Human Services 2014 Poverty Guidelines.
+Before you fill out an application for South Carolina government assistance, you need to figure out whether you are eligible for welfare in the state.
+South Carolina requires that you be a state resident as well as a national citizen, legal alien or permanent resident of the United States.
+As of the date of publication, household income for a family of four may not exceed $25,100, according to the U.S. Department of Health and Human Services 2018 Poverty Guidelines.
 You must be pregnant or legally supporting a child under the age of 19, and you must be unemployed, under-employed or about to lose your job.

 Fill Out Application